 Sen. Blumenthal filed S. 1835 as an amendment to S. 2016, the "Surface Transportation Investment Act."
-During Senate Commerce, Science, and Transportation Committee consideration of S. 2016 on June 16, the Blumenthal amendment was not offered or included in the bill.
+During Senate Commerce, Science, and Transportation Committee consideration of S. 2016 last year, the Blumenthal amendment was not offered or included in the bill.
 In 2015, the committee rejected a similar Blumenthal amendment.
-S. 1835 may be offered as an amendment during floor consideration of the Senate transportation bill this summer.
-There is no companion House legislation.
-Congress should oppose any recall grounding amendment to the transportation bill which creates a "trade-in tax" on millions of consumer trade-ins without even guaranteeing that a single additional recalled vehicle gets fixed.
-July 1, 2021
+There is no companion House bill.
+Congress should oppose any recall grounding legislation which creates a "trade-in tax" on millions of consumer trade-ins without even guaranteeing that a single additional recalled vehicle gets fixed.